Proactive-reactive detection and mitigation of intermittent faults in robot swarms: Introduction

 Furthermore, although fully centralized monitoring is highly effective for detecting and correcting IFs, it can present problems of inflexibility, limited scalability, and single points of failure (e.g., at the point where monitoring is centralized).
 Fully self-organized approaches, by contrast, would be highly flexible and offer greater scalability and a lack of single points of failure, but would present problems of limited accuracy and potentially slow reaction times.
 In this paper, we aim to combine elements of each system type to get the benefits of both.
 Using our proposed \textit{proactive--reactive} approach, robots can monitor each other using self-organizing hierarchy, detecting IFs accurately and remedying them proactively.

-To demonstrate our proposed \textit{proactive--reactive} approach, we use the SoNS concept of self-organizing hierarchy in a robot swarm, which has been shown to incorporate temporarily centralized structures into an otherwise self-organized robot swarm without introducing single points of failure or inherently limiting scalability~\cite{zhu2024self,mathews2017mergeable,zhu2020formation,jamshidpey2023reducing,jamshidpey2020multi,JamWahHeiAllZhuDor2021:techreport-008}.
-We build on our recent theoretical foundations for self-organizing hierarchical frameworks: hierarchical Henneberg construction (HHC)~\cite{zhang2023self}.
-In our previous work~\cite{zhang2023self}, we demonstrated HHC for key self-reconfiguration problems (framework merging, robot departure, and framework splitting), derived the mathematical conditions of these problems, and developed algorithms that preserve rigidity and hierarchy using only local information.
+To demonstrate our proposed \textit{proactive--reactive} approach, we build upon the SoNS approach to self-organizing hierarchy in a robot swarm, which was shown to incorporate temporarily centralized structures into an otherwise self-organized robot swarm without introducing single points of failure or inherently limiting scalability~\citep{zhu2024self,mathews2017mergeable,zhu2020formation,jamshidpey2023reducing,jamshidpey2020multi,jam2025sweep}.
+We also build upon recent theoretical foundations for self-organizing hierarchical frameworks: hierarchical Henneberg construction (HHC)~\citep{zhang2023self}, which preserves rigidity and hierarchy using only local information.
+HHC was demonstrated~\citep{zhang2023self} for key self-reconfiguration problems (framework merging, robot departure, and framework splitting) and the mathematical conditions of those problems were derived.

-In the remainder of this paper, we assume all graphs are constructed using these already demonstrated HHC algorithms, and refer to such graphs as {\it HHC-constructed} graphs.
-See Appendix~\ref{App:HHC} for details on how HHC and SoNS are related.
+In the remainder of this paper, we assume all graphs are constructed using existing HHC algorithms~\citep{zhang2023self}, and refer to such graphs as {\it HHC-constructed} graphs.
+See Appendix~\ref{App:HHC} for details on how we assume HHC and SoNS to be related when used together in one system.